aaamini/cci/README.md

 # Conditional Copula Imputation – VaR Backtest

-This repository runs the multi-asset Value-at-Risk experiment built around conditional copula based weekend imputation.
+This repository runs the multi-asset Value-at-Risk experiment built around conditional copula based weekend imputation, as described in the paper:

+Hassan Sadeghi and Arash A. Amini, "Bridging Information Gaps: A Conditional Copula Framework for Cross-Market Data Imputation" (forthcoming).

 The primary entry point is `run_var_test.R`, which executes the full workflow across the equity/crypto pairs configured in the script.

 ## Repository layout
 - `run_var_test.R` – main driver that prepares data, runs rolling VaR backtests, and writes results to `output/`.